AshIsbitt/DevOpsCheatSheets/vagrant.md

 Note that the `path:` argument can take a file path, as well as a URL if you are holding your sh script on gist or another location.

+`vagrant provision` will let you re-run the provision script without destroying and recreating the whole machine